sangT220222/restaurantPage/README.md

 This mini project contains the bundle of JS,CSS,HTML and images files, using HTMLWebpackPlugin, css-loader, style-loader to proceed with the project.

-HTML elemnts were manifested by the usuage of DOM manipulation in JavaScript.
+HTML elements were manifested by the usuage of DOM manipulation in JavaScript.